Key Drivers

 Key Financial Insights:

-CVS generates massive revenue and strong cash flow, but thin margins, weak liquidity, heavy leverage, and a high payout ratio make the stock financially mixed despite modest valuation multiples.
+CVS generates massive revenue and strong free cash flow, but thin margins, heavy debt, weak liquidity, and a still-rich valuation make the dividend and equity story risky despite improving interest coverage.

 Price Behavior